 The M4 Mini DLP Projector from Apeman is a stylish and easy-to-use mini projector that can be carried in your pocket.
 If you want to stream some video from a device with HDMI output without any hassle, this little guy is here to help you.

-Read on to find out what we thought of it, and at the end of this review, we’re giving one away!
+Read on to find out what we thought of it.

 Design and Specs